No one will believe these delicious, make-ahead, dinner-party-worthy Blender Chocolate Pots de Crème took 5-minutes of hands-on time.

 Although these Blender Chocolate Pots de Crème are delicious on their own, there are lots of wonderful variations too.
 I call recipes like this “little black dress recipes” as you can dress them up, down and add extra pizzazz with just a few small touches.
 Here are a few ideas:

-- For a delicious Irish version, substitute two tablespoons of Bailey’s (or your favorite brand) Irish Cream for two tablespoons of the cream.
-Simmer it down till it’s nice and syrupy, then drizzle a bit over the top of each pot de crème.
+- For a delicious Irish version, substitute two tablespoons of Bailey’s (or your favorite brand) Irish Cream for two tablespoons of the cream in the recipe.
+To make the Irish Cream syrup place 1/2 cup of Irish Cream in a small saucepan and bring to a boil.
+Reduce to a steady simmer and cook for several minutes till it’s nice and syrupy, then drizzle a bit over the top of each pot de crème.

 - Substitute two tablespoons of Creme dé Mint for two tablespoons of the cream.
 Add a dollop of whipped cream, a mint sprig and one or two Andes Mints for a garnish.

 - Drizzle each pot de crème with this Mint Basil Syrup.

 - Top each dessert with a sprinkle of toffee bits for a nice sweet crunch.

 - Add the zest of one orange to the mixture after blending.
 Pulse once or two more times, then proceed to transfer mixture to serving bowls.
 Garnish each dessert with a thin slice of orange, a dollop of whipped cream and a mint sprig.

 - Add 2 teaspoons of espresso powder to the blender mixture for Café Mocha Pots de Crème.

 - Substitute two tablespoons of maple syrup for two tablespoons of the cream.
 Drizzle the top with maple syrup and add whipped cream.